tdxa/advent_of_code/README.md

 # Advent of Code 2020
-Advent of Code 2020 task solutions written in JavaScript

 [Advent of Code](http://adventofcode.com) is an online event created by [Eric Wastl](http://was.tl).
 Each year, starting on Dec 1st, an advent calendar of small programming puzzles that can be solved in any programming language.

+Task solutions are written in JavaScript.
+The 'input' files contain examples from the task body, not 'puzzle input'.

 ## My calendar